neelsmith/Kanones.jl/quarry-pre-0.4/docs/index.md

 ### Orthography and morphological dataset

-Start by loading morphological data and the definition of the dataset's orthography into a `Kanones.Dataset` structure.
+Start by loading morphological data and the definition of the dataset's orthography into a `Kanones.FilesDataset` structure.
 If the orthography is not explicitly given, it defaults to `LiteraryGreekOrthography` from the `PolytonicGreek` package (as here).

 ```@example eg
 core_inflection = joinpath(reporoot, "datasets", "core-infl")